Code-Institute-Submissions/the-shamans-cat/README.md

 *	To find out more about the practitioner and determine if they are credible to work with.
 *	To be able to view the pricing structure and decide if a session is affordable.
 *	To easily get in touch with the practitioner to book a healing session.
-*	To be able to contact the practitioner for more information.
+*	To be able to contact the practitioner for more information either through the site or via social media.
+*   To be able to navigate through the site easily.
+*   To be able to view the website on any device e.g. Mobile, tablet, laptop, desktop.
 ___

 ### **B2C**